Wednesday, January 4, 2012

 Yeah, it's like that.

 One day life makes some sense then you blink and it sends your whole world adrift.
 Sometimes even being obedient can subject us to gut wrenching pain.
-I see now why God is called the anchor to our soul.
+I see now why God is called the "Anchor to Our Soul" because without the the gravitational pull of His love and mercy on my soul I would be lost right now.

 But I'm not lost~I just have no idea where I'm headed :) Wouldn't it be wonderful if God was like MapQuest?
 I could type my coordinates (or questions) into 'GodQuest' and a little map with step by step directions would pop up on the screen?
 "Ahha" I would say,"Now this all makes sense!"